 I’m sure you’ve seen beautiful hydrangeas of different colors.
 If you wish for a specific flower color on your hydrangeas, you may wonder: do you have to buy them that way, or can you change them yourself?
-I’ll share with you here how to change hydrangea colors: easy and so beautiful!!!
+I’ll share here how to change hydrangea colors: easy and so beautiful!!!

 Here are some of the hydrangea varieties that can change colors: